yuval-a/ZOE/README.md

     render a new element, and append it as a child to the repeater element.

 This works because there is also a `render` function defined under the `ZOE` object, which can receive a DOM element "prototype" as its argument (and a data context as the second), and render an instance of it.
+Notice the addition of a repeatKey to the data context for each child, this is done so that each child will have a unique identity (to make it easier to style, etc.)
 The second loop is for "cleaning up" all the child "prototype" elements.